Scoring Apps – Help or Hinderance

 One of the great advances for archers (who are often numerically challenged ;o) is the scoring app for your phone.
 Essentially a formatted spreadsheet front end with the scores stored in a database and some analysis tools, these apps have made scorekeeping (and addition) so much easier and reliable than using the trusty scorebook and pen.

 The advantages are pretty plain.
 You enter each end’s score either numerically or plotted on a face.
 The software totals up your score as you shoot the round giving you 100% accurate (IF you entered the right numbers) ends/half dozens/dozens/final score.
-In many app’s toolboxes are instant calculation of round and cumulative handicap, round classification and they track pb’s.
-Other features can involve storing sightmarks, collating statistical data on your shooting over time, arrow locations plotted on a face for the round, field locations including links to maps and being able to track the scores of multiple archers shooting the same round.
+In many app’s toolboxes are instant calculation of round and cumulative handicap*, round classification* and they track pb’s.
+Other features can involve storing sightmarks, collating statistical data on your shooting over time, scatter diagram summary of arrow hits, field locations including links to maps and being able to track the scores of multiple archers shooting the same round.
 In most, your scores can be emailed to your home email or in one case, to a bespoke club account accessible by the club record’s officer.
 So what’s not to like?

 Well, the very feature ridden nature and real time calculation of scores by the apps are the problems.
 With multiple running totals prominently displayed, you can put pressure on yourself to make or exceed end/dozen/round scores.
 You can become overly focused on what your score currently is and analysing your performance mid shoot distracting from your shooting.
 The more functions, the more distractions … like archers don’t already have attention issues!
 That said, they are very powerful tools to aid you in your shooting IF you can stay away from playing with the things during a round.
 Lets take a look at four our editor has on his iPhone: